llaine/benchmarks/README.md

 # Benchmarks

-Tiny comparison between dlang using Vibe.d, nodejs using express and Ruby with Sinatra
+Tiny comparison between dlang using Vibe.d, nodejs using express and Ruby with Sinatra.

+My point here is to try to figure it out with

 The all three project do the same thing which is :